-The Welfare and attendance manager will carry a case load of 'complex' cases identified according to common criteria agreed across the pastoral team and will be the main point of contact with parents and agencies providing alternative provision for selected students.
+The Welfare and Attendance manager will carry a case load of 'complex' cases identified according to common criteria agreed across the pastoral team and will be the main point of contact with parents and agencies providing alternative provision for selected students.
 The Welfare and Attendance Manager will oversee some serious cases and will liaise with the Head of Achievement and/or Senior leadership team regarding proposed suspensions.
-The Pastoral Support Manager will oversee referrals made to outside agencies.